 Sewing on a button is one of the simplest hand sewing techniques.
 Everybody can learn it.
-And not necessary only women, men can sew on a lost button also.
+And not necessarily only women, men can sew on a lost button also.
 It is really easy but there are some small tricks you should know so that your button stays strong and looks nice.

-Please take time to practice hand stitches until you feel confident with your skill and remember: hand sewing should be enjoyable and relaxing process.
+Please take time to practice hand stitches until you feel confident with your skill and remember: hand sewing should be an enjoyable and relaxing process.

 It requires some practice to develop decent hand sewing skills.
 Don’t be afraid to make mistakes.
 We all do.
-And especially with hand stitches a certain level of tolerance towards imperfections is needed.
-And if I remember well, also tolerance to pain is necessary, those needles are sharp !
+And especially with hand stitches, a certain level of tolerance towards imperfections is needed.
+And if I remember well, also tolerance to pain is necessary, those needles are sharp!

 Simple projects you can make by hand sewing

 Now let’s look at some sparks of creativity and sew something beautiful turning these ideas into reality.

 Look what I found in a store (Marshall, actually).
 This nice throw is decorated with just simple running stitches!

 Running stitches are used to decorate these jackets.

 I also found a popular YouTube video about sewing a circle skirt by hand (the author of this video doesn’t even have a sewing machine).
 The name of the video is DIY skater/circle skirt in 3 steps!
 (No zipper/no elastic band).